nesi/support-docs/docs/Scientific_Computing/The_NeSI_High_Performance_Computers/Māui_Ancillary_Nodes.md

 The Māui\_Ancil nodes have different working environment than the Māui (login) nodes.
 Therefore a CS500 login node is provided, to create and submit your jobs on this architecture.
-To use you need to login from maui login nodes to:
+To use you need to login from Māui login nodes to:

     w-mauivlab01.maui.nesi.org.nz

-If you are looking for accessing this node from your local machine you could add the following section to `~/.ssh/config`{.nohighlight}
-(extending the [recommended terminal setup](https://support.nesi.org.nz/hc/en-gb/articles/360000625535-Recommended-Terminal-Setup))
+If you are looking for accessing this node from your local machine you could add the following section to `~/.ssh/config` (extending the [recommended terminal setup](https://support.nesi.org.nz/hc/en-gb/articles/360000625535-Recommended-Terminal-Setup))

     Host w-mauivlab01